CodePistol/YoutubeShortsRemover/README.md

 - [ ] Case of full page when the Shorts tab is still visible on the sidebar
 - [ ] Check support for Firefox, Safari and implement patches if required
+- [ ] Intercepting apis to remove shorts would be more reliable.
+Check how that can be done.